What to Do If You're Unable to Pay Rent for Your Apartment

 Things like having a landlord lock you out of your home without notice can be grounds for a lawsuit.

-Though there have been cases where people were able to win against landlord evictions in court, this is not something that you should attempt without serious schooling.
+Though there have been cases where people could win against landlord evictions in court, this is not something you should attempt without serious schooling.

-It may be a good idea to look into a lawyer or simply agree to walk away from the apartment before the notice hits courts.
+Looking for a lawyer or agreeing to walk away from the apartment may be a good idea before the notice hits the courts.

 Read on: What to Do If You Get an Eviction Notice in New York